The 10 Most Common Questions Asked About Shoplifting

 Shoplifters Have Questions

-- In some states, stores who lose merchandise to shoplifters have instituted a civil fine to help defray the costs of loss prevention operations, merchandise, etc. The store (or chain) usually partners up with a law firm or collection service and split the fee down the middle.
-The average civil recovery fee in the United States is $250.
+In some states, stores who lose merchandise to shoplifters have instituted a civil fine to help defray the costs of loss prevention operations, lost merchandise, etc. The average civil recovery fee in the United States is $250.
+The store (or chain) usually partners up with a law firm or collection service and splits the fee down the middle.

 2. Can a store detective physically detain me?

-- If you are physically detained by management, store or loss prevention employees, (or pursued by store employees outside the company boundaries) you may want to discuss this with your attorney to discover if the stop was within company policy.
-Just because the law in your area may state that a merchant (or employees of the chain) can physically detain you, doesn't mean that the store allows their employees to do so.
+If you are physically detained by management, store, or loss prevention employees, or pursued by store employees outside the company boundaries, you may want to discuss this with your attorney to discover if the stop was within company policy.
+Just because the law in your area may state that a merchant (or employees of the chain) can physically detain you, that doesn't mean that the store allows their employees to do so.

 3. How do I know if the store's loss prevention department will send me to jail?

-- You don't.
-The decision to prosecute can rely on the store's policy, your actions during the apprehension, the dollar amount of the merchandise stolen, or the local police department's policy on misdemeanor shoplifting.
+You don't.
+The decision to prosecute depends on the store's policy, your actions during the apprehension, the dollar amount of the merchandise stolen, and the local police department's policy on misdemeanor shoplifting.

-- Some stores have a set policy on prosecuting cases.
-For example, if you steal $20 worth of merchandise at Kmart, you're taking a ride.
-The decision has already been made and there is usually nothing you can do to prevent being prosecuted.
+Some stores have a set policy on prosecuting cases.
+For example, if you steal $20 worth of merchandise at Kmart, you're taking a ride to the police station.
+The decision has already been made and there is usually nothing you can say or do to prevent it.
 Exceptions are rarely made.

-Other reasons for the store calling the police on you, include:
+Other reasons the store may call the police:

-- Your not having proper ID with you.
+- You don't carry proper ID with you.

-- You've been caught once (or more) before.
+- You've been caught once before (or more).

-- You've been stealing from the store for awhile and have not been caught until now.
+- They suspect you've been stealing from the store for awhile and have not been caught until now.